|

 Sometimes fully grown trees can grow no taller than shrubs.
 In which case they will be listed under both categories.

-Trees also release a class of organic compounds called terpenes into the atmosphere.
+The class of volatile, pungent, organic compounds called terpenes produced in many trees, especially coniferous trees, protect them from fungal attack.
+Trees also release these terpenes into the atmosphere.
 Terpenes smell aromatic.
-But terpenes are also partly responsible for the conversion of some of the oxygen, O2, into elevated levels of the oxygen isomer, ozone, O3 with the help of highish summer temperatures and pollutants in the atmosphere.
+But terpenes are also partly responsible for the conversion of some of the oxygen, O2 in the atmosphere into an allotrope of oxygen called ozone, O3.
+This conversion of oxygen into low-lying ozone is helped by highish summer temperatures and pollutants in the atmosphere.
+A forest thus emits Ozone, elevating the levels of low-lying atmospheric ozone.
 Ozone, a powerful oxidant, is highly toxic to most, if not all, life-forms.
-The concentrations of this low-lying ozone formed by this process can exceed regulatory maximum by 50-fold or more.
+The concentrations of this low-lying ozone formed by this process can exceed the regulatory maximum by 50-fold or more.
 Low-lying ozone can also be produced by other means involving nitrogen oxides from vehicle exhausts and sunlight.
+Although low-lying ozone is highly undesirable, upper atmospheric ozone protects the Earth from otherwise searing ultraviolet radiation emanating from the Sun.
+But low-lying ozone will never reach the upper atmosphere.

 SHRUBS

 Shrubs have woody stems and are bushy, with many branches.
-Sometimes shrubs can grow as tall as trees, a particular one being Rhododendron.
+Sometimes shrubs can grow as tall as trees, a particular example being Rhododendron.
 In which case they will be listed under both categories.

 UNDER-SHRUBS